jjrboucher/MS-Word-Parser/README.md

 <br>
 In particular, you may need to install openpyxl and hashlib.

-You can do so as follows from a terminal window:
+<br>You can do so as follows from a terminal window:
 <hr>
     pip3 install openpyxl<br>
     <br>pip3 install hashlib